openmobilityfoundation/mobility-data-specification/provider/README.md

 Versioning must be implemented through the use of a custom media-type, `application/vnd.mds.provider+json`, combined with a required `version` parameter.

 The version parameter specifies the dot-separated combination of major and minor versions from a published version of the specification.
-For example, the media-type for version `0.2.1` would be specified as `application/vnd.mds.provider+json;version=0.2`
+For example, the media-type for version `0.4.1` would be specified as `application/vnd.mds.provider+json;version=0.4`

-> Note: Normally breaking changes are covered by different major versions in semver notation.
-However, as this specification is still pre-1.0.0, changes in minor versions may include breaking changes, and therefore are included in the version string.

 Clients must specify the version they are targeting through the `Accept` header.
 For example: